 Linda Charmaraman, Ph.D., joined by Wellesley College student researchers, offered an overview of recent and emerging findings from the Media & Identity Project -- a series of ongoing online survey studies from 2013 through 2017, which to date have collected data from almost 5,000 individuals living in the U.S. and over 26 countries, ranging from 12 to more than 80 years old.

-In April of 1979, a sixteen year-old boy, was tried as an adult and convicted of killing a professor in New Orleans, LA.
-He was sentenced to life in prison without parole and sent to Angola, the bloodiest prison in the country, to live out his days.
+In April of 1979, a sixteen-year-old boy was tried as an adult and convicted of killing a professor in New Orleans, LA.
 Twelve years later his conviction was overturned due to prosecution misconduct.
-In this recording of the April 6, 2017 lunchtime seminar, “Fighting Time: Exploring the Social Impact of Wrongful Conviction,” Amy Banks, M.D. discusses her personal connection to this case.
+Senior Scholar Amy Banks, M.D., discusses her personal connection to this case.

 In this recording from the March 23, 2017 Grace K. Baruch Memorial Lecture, Catia C. Confortini, Ph.D. discusses the lessons she has learned from breast cancer advocates in Nigeria and how their work can inform global health and peace.

 In a recent study, WCW scholars Sumru Erkut, Ph.D. and Ineke Ceder discovered that women and people of color face bias from selection committees on the pathway to leadership in non-profit theaters.
 In this video, Ceder offers an overview of their findings as well as some suggestions Erkut and Ceder have for theaters that are looking to change.